 The report reveals that the idea of travel as a cost to be minimized is shortsighted.
 Fifty-one percent of companies with strong travel cultures actually maintained control over expenses or reduced costs.

 "While you can't spend your way to success, you can't cost-cut your way to it, either.
 Finding the right balance is key, and organizations need to look for the optimal way to spend their travel dollars for an optimal return," Will Tate, partner at corporate travel consultancy Goldspring Consulting, said.

 A travel management platform helps you book travel and oversee your company’s travel program.
 A good platform will also provide travel managers with the opportunity to weave in their company’s travel policies and offer comprehensive reporting.
 Properly managed, a travel management platform can play an important part in bringing a strong travel culture to life.

 A company that lacks such a platform may understand the value of travel but will have difficulty implementing a strong travel culture.
 After all, it takes systems and data to support a travel culture that drives business success.
 As the report shows, 61 percent of companies with strong travel cultures provide a suite of corporate travel tools and technologies that are easy to use.

 Building a strong travel culture first requires a look at the policy.
-Is it flexible enough to allow your travellers to reach the people they need to when they need to?
-There’s a proven positive impact of meeting in-person with clients and colleagues, and that idea needs support.
-Secondly, there’s technology.
-Travel managers — and travellers — need the right tools at their fingertips to manage, report back, and continuously improve on the travel programme.
+Is it flexible enough to allow your travelers to reach the people they need to when they need to?
+There's a proven positive impact of meeting in-person with clients and colleagues, and that idea needs support.
+Secondly, there's technology.
+Travel managers — and travelers — need the right tools at their fingertips to manage, report back, and continuously improve on the travel program.